ashmit0920/Fidy/README.md

 fidy -dir PATH_TO_YOUR_DIR -verbose
 ```

-Perform a Dry Run, without doing any actual changes to your directory.
+Perform a Dry Run to simulate the process, without doing any actual changes to your directory.
 ```
 fidy -dir PATH_TO_YOUR_DIR -dryrun -include txt,png -exclude pdf
 ```